 Eat, drink and dance:

 If you love guacamole and mezcal, you are in luck my friend.

 Lunch: I would always choose somewhere ocean side rather than on the inside road for obvious reasons.
 The Nomade La Popular restaurant focuses on grilled meats, fish and vegetables and while service is very scattered, these people know a thing or two about design – think reclaimed wood tables and poofs on the sand.
 Reserve if you want to avoid a long wait especially because when you get there, you will understand why people do not leave their tables quickly.
-Honorable mention to La Zebra for inventive tacos.
+Honorable mention to La Zebra for inventive tacos and attentive service.

 Dinner/Drinks: In Tulum, dinner is a sexy affair with lots of candle lights and sun tanned beautiful people emerge from every rustic chic hotel.
 Most restaurants are great places for drinks and my musts are Casa Jaguar (best for tuna tostadas, shrimp aguachile, desserts not really worth it) and the adjacent Todos Santos (only for drinks, no menu so you tell them flavors you like and they come up with something).
 Casa Jaguar is the OG for that Tulum vibe as it was the one bar in the middle of a dark road back in 2013 and the successful formula has been replicated elsewhere.
 If you want a bit more of a party vibe, head to Gitano which is a very sexy outdoor jungle space with a dj and a mini dancing area; be mesmerized in their mirrored bathrooms (is it only me but I get all sorts of ideas when I am in there!).
 Food is not the reason you go there, but you are safe with the tuna tostadas and the rib eye to share.
 Two cocktails to remember – kisses in the car and jungle fever.
 You are very welcome.